Stochastic optimization on matrices and a graphon McKean-Vlasov limit: Introduction

 for $i\in\squarebrack{N}$, where $V$ and $W$ are differentiable convex functions on $\Rd{d}$.
 However, any drift that is symmetric in the coordinates (``mean-field interactions'') can be represented as~\eqref{eq:mckeanvlasov} for some suitable function $b$.
 Often, the SDE~\eqref{eq:mckeanvlasov} includes a reflection term to constrain the coordinate process to a subset of the Euclidean space~\cite{sznitmanreflect}.
 The study of such systems originated from the probabilistic study of the Boltzmann and Vlasov equations due to Kac~\cite{kac1956foundations}, McKean~\cite{mckean75}, Dobrushin~\cite{dobrushin79}, Tanaka~\cite{tanaka78} and many others.
 For modern surveys, see Sznitman~\cite{SznitmanSF}, Villani~\cite{villani12notes}, Chaintron and Diez~\cite{ChaintronDiez} and Jabin~\cite{Jabin14}.

 Under suitable assumptions, as the number of particles go to infinity, it is known that the process of empirical distributions of the particle system converges to the solutions of families of well-known PDEs.
 For example, for the system~\eqref{eq:granmediapart}, the random process $\hat{\mu}^{(N)}$ converges weakly to the solution of granular media equation~\cite{CGM08}, as $N\rightarrow \infty$.
-The convergence is often obtained via \textit{propagation of chaos} where, in the large particle limit, a finite collection of randomly chosen particles evolve independently and identically distributed according to the McKean-Vlasov SDE~\cite{gartner88}: $\diff X(t) = b\left( X(t), \mu(t) \right)\diff t + \diff B(t)$, $t\in\R_+$, where $\mu(t)$ is the law of $X(t)$.
+The convergence is often obtained via \textit{propagation of chaos} where, in the large particle limit, a finite collection of randomly chosen particles evolves independently and identically.
+Furthermore, a randomly chosen particle in the large particle limit is distributed according to the McKean-Vlasov SDE~\cite{gartner88}: $\diff X(t) = b\left( X(t), \mu(t) \right)\diff t + \diff B(t)$, $t\in\R_+$, where $\mu(t)$ is the law of $X(t)$.

-In this work, we study an analogous evolution of symmetric matrices where the coordinates interact via a suitably symmetric function.
+In this work we study an analogous evolution of symmetric matrices where the coordinates interact via a suitably symmetric function.
 As an example, consider the function $R_n$ defined on $\Mcal_n^{0}$, the set of all $n\times n$ symmetric matrices with entries in $[0, 1]$, given by